Majors open to

 Additional: Costs that you will be responsible for that are NOT included in the program fee are: transportation to Portland (~$300) and daily personal expenses—food, souvenirs, etc. (~$30/day).

-This brand-sponsored study away intensive has two main components:
+This athletic footwear industry study away intensive has three main components:

-1) Three 2-week footwear design assignments targeting footwear brands.
-Each of these projects will have recent ACCD alumni from these brands reviewing the students’ work each evening, culminating with final presentations for each brand.
+- Three 2-week footwear design assignments targeting athletic brands.
+Each of these projects will have recent ACCD alumni from these brands reviewing the students’ work, culminating with final presentations for each brand.

-2) Two 1-week business courses at Portland State University’s Business School alongside PSU students.
-These business courses are part of PSU’s summer Athletic & Outdoor program that will expose students to footwear business practices and interaction with footwear business students and guest lecturers from the footwear business outside of design.
-The courses will cover business logistics and product briefing.
-The product briefing course will have students from PSU and ArtCenter cooperate on a footwear product brief and product ideation.
+- One 1-week business course at Portland State University’s Business School alongside PSU students.
+This business course is part of PSU’s summer Athletic & Outdoor program that will expose students to footwear business practices and interaction with footwear business students and guest lecturers from the footwear business outside of design.
+The course will cover product briefing, which will have students from PSU and ArtCenter cooperate on a footwear product brief and product ideation.

 Through this program, students will gain direct footwear brand experience through interaction and design direction from current practicing professionals.
 They will also gain footwear business knowledge and interdisciplinary business education, experience, and interaction connected to the footwear industry.